Karan4789/smart_customer_support/README.md

 # Smart Customer Support Automation

-An **AI-powered application** that monitors a Gmail inbox, analyzes incoming emails using **Google’s Gemini Pro**, and automates responses or creates Jira tickets based on the email’s content and priority.
+An **AI-powered application** that monitors a Gmail inbox, analyzes incoming emails using **Google’s Gemini 2.5 Flash**, and automates responses or creates Jira tickets based on the email’s content and priority.

 This system is built with **Python**, **FastAPI**, and integrates seamlessly with **Google** and **Atlassian APIs** to create a fully automated support workflow.